 Consider shareholder notice requirements under state law.
 Delaware corporations are required to provide notice of the place (if any), date and time of any shareholder meeting to record holders (but not beneficial owners who hold their shares in "street name") at least 10 days before the meeting.
 This notice is typically included in the proxy statement.
 Accordingly, even if federal securities laws do not require distribution of the proxy amendment, state law may require delivering a revised notice to record holders.
-For Delaware companies, we recommend that a new notice be mailed to record holders.
-States may also permit notice by email or electronic transmission; however, these options may not be viable for all of the shareholders at public companies due to the difficulties in obtaining email addresses and/or permissions for other means of electronic transmission.
+State law may permit notice by email or other electronic transmission in addition to or in lieu of mailing; however, these options may not be viable for all of the shareholders at public companies due to the difficulties in obtaining email addresses and/or permissions for other means of electronic transmission.2

-Provisions in the company's charter and bylaws may also impose additional notice requirements so those should be reviewed as well.
+Provisions in the company's charter and bylaws may also impose additional notice requirements, so those should be reviewed as well.
 Boards often have the ability to unilaterally amend the company's bylaws.
-Therefore, to the extent the bylaws impose significant restrictions on procedures necessary to address the COVID-19 outbreak, boards may decide to amend the bylaw provisions as needed, either permanently or on a "one-off" or "emergency" basis applicable only to this year's annual meeting.
+Therefore, to the extent the bylaws impose significant restrictions on procedures necessary to address the COVID-19 outbreak, boards may decide to amend the bylaw provisions as needed, either permanently or on a "one-off" or "emergency" basis applicable only to this year's annual meeting.3